Last Updated on June 22, 2019

 How to combine this eggplant dish?

-The traditional way to combine an easy ratatouille recipe is to serve it with white bread, potatoes, meat or fish.
-I love however to serve this refined composition with brown rice, polenta or mashed potatoes.
+The traditional way to combine a ratatouille dish is to serve it with white bread, potatoes, meat or fish.
+I love however to serve this refined composition with brown rice, polenta, mashed potatoes or wedges.
 On festive occcasions I serve it with a salmon steak.